 This is preposterous! you say.
 Where is this death of which you speak?

-You do not see it, though it is right before your eyes? (“I have come too early,” said the Madman; “my time is not yet.”)
+Do you not see it, though it is right before your eyes? (“I have come too early,” said the Madman; “my time is not yet.”)

 And again you say Call me not a murderer!
 I too am human.
 I will not kill; I will not accept such a charge upon me!

-Yes, naturalist, you are human, and it is your humanness that may save you in the end.
+Yes, naturalist, you are human.
+It is your humanness that may save you in the end.
 You say consciousness is an illusion, yet you say so consciously.
 You choose to say that choice is impossible.
 Your doctrine of fragmented reductionism issues not from your genes and neurotransmitters but from yourself: a person; a real person; a whole person.
-Your abstract naturalism unleashes its weapons of mass destruction upon humanness everywhere; still, your own very real humanness survives.
+Your abstract naturalism unleashes its philosophical weapons of mass destruction upon humanness everywhere; still, your own very real humanness survives.
 So while you claim the murderous doctrine with your words, with your life you deny it; and how good it is that you do, for that very denial means your survival as a human person.